Current time Mersing Harbour Centre:

 Most Pulau Dayang visitors come in with a dive outfit, either from Singapore or Malaysia.
 Typically, you're collected from their designated pick-up point, after which your shuttle or van heads for Mersing, usually about a 2-3 hour drive.
 From Mersing, the dive boat departs around midnight, arriving in Dayang by about 5 am.
 Keep in mind that the boat doesn't always have dedicated sleeping quarters, so you may need to crash on the boat's deck.

 If you prefer to go to Dayang on your own accord, then you can use either bus or taxi.
 (See below for booking details).

 The bus and coach operators go to Mersing once per day.
 As such, we highly recommend reserving your tickets before they're fully booked.
-NOTE: Peak season is March and July - August
+NOTE: Peak season is August till October

 If you prefer the convenience of a private vehicle to Mersing, click here for available taxi models and respective rates.